M.S. Criminology - Concentration in Global Criminology

 The Department of Justice Studies at San José State University offers an online Master of Science in Criminology with a Concentration in Global Criminology designed to adapt to the ever-changing environment of the justice and legal systems, and the discipline of criminology.
 It uniquely combines advanced study of contemporary international crime and the various responses to crime around the globe with analytic and research techniques used by advanced scholars.
 It provides an international comparative curriculum that develops analytical skills, understanding of legal concepts, theoretical competency, and abilities to apply criminology in practical ways.
 It aims to equip graduates with a truly global outlook on crime and criminal justice, a commitment to international justice, and professional competencies to apply practices from around the globe to meet the particular needs of their communities.

-At the end of a Master of Science in Criminology, students should be able to:
+At the end of a Master of Science degree in Criminology, students will be able to:

 - Describe ways to create social change through a critical understanding of the local and global dimensions of crime.